ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 3. Account Service Worker has been configured by the Provider to use Capacity to process the transactions and send them to the blockchain.
     - Account Service Worker will process the request and send a transaction to the blockchain.
     - Accound Service Worker will monitor the blockchain for the transaction to be finalized.
 4. The blockchain finalizes the transactions and Account Service Worker detects the finalized transaction.
-The Provider application may choose from several different methods to received notification that the transaction has been finalized:
+The Provider application may choose from several different methods to receive notification that the transaction has been finalized:
     - If a webhook configuration has been supplied, the Account Service Worker will send a webhook callback to the configured URL.
 The definition for the webhook endpoint can be found [here](https://projectlibertylabs.github.io/gateway/account/webhooks.html).
     - The application may also poll the Account Service API endpoint `GET /v1/accounts/account/{accountId}`; this endpoint will return an `HTTP 404 Not Found` error if the account has not been created on-chain yet.
 (NOTE: Currently, the `social-app-template` frontend will poll the Account Service API (via the `social-app-template` backend) for 90 seconds to check if the user has been created.
 This is a temporary solution and it is recommended to use Server-Sent Events (SSE), or a similar method, to update the UI.)